niksy/faux-anchor/README.md

 Callback for primary action (e.g. left mouse button click).
 This is usually action triggered in the same window.

+You can either return Promise or call second function argument to proceed with native/simulated behavior.

 Function arguments:

 * **e** `Event` Event which triggered callback